 - Additional Resources

-- Agentless backups work on both Windows and Linux virtual machines.
+Agentless backups work on both Windows and Linux virtual machines.

-- We can run a backup even when a VM is powered off.
+You can run a backup even when a VM is powered off.

-- Other common functions of the SIRIS remain the same.
+Other common SIRIS functions remain the same.

 - vSphere Essentials